 In the episode "Sploosh", Brittany's character at one point asks Jeanette (as the mermaid), "Are mermen sexier than human men?"

 In "Cinderella?
 Cinderella!", where Brittany dreams herself in the role of Cinderella, a scene of her forced to do various chores has her giving baths to her sisters.
-Both Jeanette and Eleanor's expies in the dream are shown sitting in small bathtubs, uncovered from the waist up, with small dots drawn on.
-Admittedly, such a thing back in the 80s was probably no big deal unlike today, but come on, what the hell?
+Both Jeanette and Eleanor's expies in the dream are shown sitting in small bathtubs, uncovered from the waist up.
+Possible only because they are Fully Dressed Cartoon Animals, obviously.

 Also, depending on what The Chipettes are wearing, it seems like the animators like to draw them with busts from time to time, despite them being eight-years-old.
 Most notably, in the episode "Staying Afloat", bikini-clad Brittany constantly goes back and forth between being flat-chested, and having breasts.

-In a storybook adaptation of the episode, "The Greatest Show-Offs on Earth," an entire page has The Chipettes doing their acrobatic number, drawn with both breasts andHartman Hips... and again, did we mention they're only eight years old?
+In a storybook adaptation of the episode, "The Greatest Show-Offs on Earth," an entire page has The Chipettes doing their acrobatic number, drawn with both breasts andHartman Hips... and they're only eight years old.

 "Dreamlighting", which parodied the show Moonlighting, has what appears to be a distraught Alvin suffering a hangover.
 Then we see that he's just been drinking root beer and he's had far too much.

-Alvin sees a psychiatrist in the episode "Alvin and the Analyst", who supposedly is a caricature/parody of a real-life sex therapist; granted, Alvin wasn't seeing the shrink for those kinds of problems, but still parodying a sex therapist on a kids' show?
+Alvin sees a psychiatrist in the episode "Alvin and the Analyst", who supposedly is a caricature/parody of a real-life sex therapist; granted, Alvin wasn't seeing the shrink for those kinds of problems, but still parodying a sex therapist on a kids' show is weird.

 The entire "Proud Mary" number from the episode "Goin' Down to Dixie" so much that it actually spawned an entire article based on a troll's YouTube comment that The Chipettes are, "A pedophilic rape waiting to happen", on the grounds that their New Orleans-inspired dresses were inappropriate for girls their age, while others argued that not only did the dresses fit the number they were performing, but they're chipmunks, not little human girls.
 In short, The Chipettes' performance of "Proud Mary" is almost as controversial today as their "Gettin' Lucky" number from The Chipmunk Adventure had become.

-The scene where the Chipettes have to get past a swarm of snakes.
+The scene where Brittany and Jeanette have to get past a swarm of snakes.
 How do they do that?
 By charming them, of course.
 How do they charm them?
 By singing.
-(While wearing Belly Dancer outfits, too) And the name of the song they sing?
+(While wearing Bedlah Babe outfits, too) And the name of the song they sing?
 "Getting Lucky".
 No more need be said.

-While The Chipmunks and Chipettes struggle with controlling their balloons, Klaus can be heard muttering, "Gott it himmel!", which is German for, "God in Heaven!", of which can be interpreted as a swear against God, which is usually unheard of in children's entertainment.
+While The Chipmunks and Chipettes struggle with controlling their balloons, Klaus can be heard muttering, "Gott in himmel!", which is German for, "God in Heaven!", which can be interpreted as profanity, which is usually unheard of in children's entertainment.

 Alvin: It's Aunt Jackie.
 She's making us a zesty five-course meal.
 Dave: Really?
 Well, can I talk to her?
 Theodore: She's practicing her pole dancing.
 (Alvin and Simon look at each other) Dave:Pole dancing?

 Learning/practicing pole dancing has recently become a well known workout, however, so it might have been just that.
+(Aunt Jackie was also in a wheelchair, which might explain Dave's surprise.)
 It did, however, originate from strippers, so it still counts.

 For that matter, in the first movie, Simon mentions the very-short-skirted and attractive housekeeper "Uncle Ian" sent over is also a masseuse.